axelriosg/prime/README.md

 My application of Wilson's theorem to find if an int is prime or not.
+(Primality Test)